jzhang1223/ComputerGraphics/Lab4_MatrixTransformations/README.md

 ## Modify this section

 - How many hours did it take you to complete this lab?
+1 Hour
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
-(Cite them below)
+(Cite them below) N/A
-  - tbd
-  - tbd
 - (Optional) What was your favorite part of the lab?
+Seeing the triangle move.
 - (Optional) How would you improve the lab?
+N/A

 ## Logistics